Here are a few fun facts about the Middle East that I bet you haven’t seen on the news:

 This past year, more people flew through Dubai’s airport than Heathrow, and more than $750 billion in contracts for aircraft across the region were just signed for the expected increase in both passenger and e-commerce growth.

 None of this is a surprise to the more than 4,700 young entrepreneurs who gathered in Cairo between 12 – 13 Dec at RiseUp Summit 2015.

-On that great event, I had a chance to contribute the development of the market with two speech in different sessions.
-My first session is in Pirate Summit to talk about Turkish Startup Market and the second one is about “IT and mobile: Empowering sectors and driving growth“ in Endeavor Egypt’s Panel co-partnered with Nielsen, where we discuss about the upcoming opportunities for industry.
+On that great event, I had a chance to contribute to the development of the market with two speakers in different sessions.
+My first session is in Pirate Summit to talk about Turkish Startup Market and the second one is about “IT and mobile: Empowering sectors and driving growth“ in Endeavor Egypt’s Panel co-partnered with Nielsen, where we discuss the upcoming opportunities for industry.
 Ali Rıza Babaoğlan @ Riseup Summit

 Below are some updates from my speech @ Riseup Summit: